Ghost Problem, Spectrum Identities and Various Constraints on Brane-localized Gravity: Introduction

 The paper is organized as follows.
 To warm up, we study a toy model of a brane-localized HD scalar in section 2.
-We show equations of motion and boundary conditions can rule out the potential ghost on the brane.
-Section 3 generalizes the discussions to brane--localized HD gravity in AdS/BCFT.
-We also analyze the mass spectrum of gravitons and the effective actions of KK and brane-bending modes.
+We show the HD interaction always results in a ghost on the brane.
+Besides, we prove novel algebraic identities of the mass spectrum and verify them with numerical and perturbation calculations.
+Section 3 generalizes the discussions to brane-localized HD gravity in AdS/BCFT.
+We analyze carefully the spectrum identities and derive the effective actions of KK and brane-bending modes.
 Section 4 and Section 5 discuss various constraints from AdS/BCFT and wedge holography, respectively.
 Finally, we conclude with some open problems in section 6.

+Abbreviations: This paper labels ``higher-derivative", ``Dvali-Gabadadze-Porrati," ``Gauss-Bonnet," and ``Kaluza-Klein" by ``HD," ``DGP," ``GB," and ``KK," respectively.